desrosj/toggle-wpautop/readme.txt

 2. Settings->Writing page with plugin settings.

 == Changelog ==

+= 1.1.2 =
+* Fixing bug that was preventing other settings on the writing page from saving.

 = 1.1.1 =
 * Fixing bug where users upgrading from 1.0 would not receive the defaults for settings that were introduced in 1.1.